← Back to Blog

 Payment Processor vs Payment Gateway: What's the Difference?

-These two terms are often confused, but they serve different functions:
+These two terms are often confused, but they serve different functions — see our payment processor vs payment gateway breakdown:

 Payment processor: Handles the actual movement of money between banks and card networks.
 Required for all card payments.